-If you have an equity release plan approved by the Equity Release Council, you may move from your home whenever you like.
-If you have a lifetime mortgage, you will even be able to transfer it to your new home.
+All equity release plans approved by the Equity Release Council allow you to move whenever you like.
+If you have a lifetime mortgage, you may transfer it to your new home.
 However, if you have a home reversion plan, you will not own all of your property.
-This means that you may have no equity for a new property purchase.
+You may not therefore have enough equity to purchase a new home.

 In this guide, you will learn: